Cyprus: British woman found guilty of false gang-rape claim | DW | 30.12.2019

 A British woman who said she was gang-raped by a group of Israelis was found guilty of lying by a Cyprus court on Monday.

-The court found that the woman, who was 19 at the time, lied about being sexually assaulted by 12 Israeli youths in her hotel room in the popular tourist destination of Ayia Napa in July.
+The court found that the woman, who was 19 at the time, lied about being sexually assaulted by 12 Israelis in her hotel room in the popular tourist destination of Ayia Napa in July.

 Police arrested the woman on charges of public mischief after she retracted the initial rape claim.
 However, the woman said that she only withdrew the claim after persistent questioning without a lawyer present.